Department of Information Studies

 Students may be admitted to the combined program at the beginning of their junior year or after successful completion of 56 credits.
 A carefully designed program can enable the student to earn the B.A. or B.S. and M.S.I.S. within 10 semesters.
 A cumulative grade point average of 3.20 or higher and three supportive letters of recommendation are required.
 The Graduate Record Exam is not required for admission.
 In qualifying for the baccalaureate, students will meet all University and school requirements, including existing major and minor requirements, general education requirements, minimum liberal arts and sciences requirements, and residency requirements.

-Additionally, students will complete a minor in Library and Information Science including, as a minimum, the following courses: I CSI 101 or 201 or B ITM 215; I IST 523, 601, 602, and two additional I IST courses at the 500 level or above.
+Additionally, students will complete a minor in Library and Information Science including, as a minimum, the following courses: I CSI 105; I INF 201; I IST 523; I IST 601; I IST 602, and one additional I IST course at the 500 level or above.

 In qualifying for the master’s degree, students will meet all University and school requirements, including completing a minimum of 42 graduate credits, and any conditions such as a research seminar, thesis, comprehensive examination, or other professional experience, and residency requirements.
 The combined program allows students to complete 12 graduate credits as an undergraduate that are applied to both the undergraduate and graduate degrees.